GraphSAINT/GraphSAINT/README.md

 First of all, please compile cython samplers (see above).

 We suggest looking through the available tensorflow command line flags defined in `./graphsaint/globals.py`.
-By properly setting the flags, you can maximize CPU utilization in the sampling step (by telling the number of available cores), and turn on / off Tensorboard, etc.
+By properly setting the flags, you can maximize CPU utilization in the sampling step (by telling the number of available cores), select the directory to place log files, and turn on / off Tensorboard, etc.

 *NOTE*: For all methods compared in the paper (GraphSAINT, GCN, GraphSAGE, FastGCN, S-GCN, AS-GCN, ClusterGCN), sampling or clustering is **only** performed during training.
 To obtain the validation / test set accuracy, we run the full batch GCN on the full graph (training + validation + test nodes), and calculate F1 score only for the validation / test nodes.